almostengr/almostengr/README.md

 * [Thermometer Pi](https://thealmostengineer.com/thermometerpi) - application that sends thermostat sensor data to Home Assistant to control air conditioning system

 You can find a full list of my projects by viewing [my portfolio](https://thealmostengineer.com/projects).

-## Languages and Frameworks

-I currently work with .NET Core with C#.
-In the past, I've worked with Oracle, Linux, Java, C++, and more.